Isaac: Birthright

 Isaac grew old and became blind.
 He called his son Esau and directed him to procure some venison for him, in order to receive Isaac's blessing.
 While Esau was hunting, Jacob, after listening to his mother's advice, deceived his blind father by misrepresenting himself as Esau and thereby obtained his father's blessing, such that Jacob became Isaac's primary heir and Esau was left in an inferior position.
 According to Genesis 25:29–34, Esau had previously sold his birthright to Jacob for "bread and stew of lentils".
 Thereafter, Isaac sent Jacob into Mesopotamia to take a wife of his mother's brother's house.
 After 20 years working for his uncle Laban, Jacob returned home.
 He reconciled with his twin brother Esau, then he and Esau buried their father, Isaac, in Hebron after he died at the age of 180.

+Death and burial

+Isaac was 180 years old when he died.
+He was buried by his sons.